jeffreycamealy/SecretLog/README.md

 - If you launch while not connected, logging will display in `SecretLog`

 ## Caveat
-`SecretLog` requires the following property on your AppDelegate:
+The following property is required on your AppDelegate:
 `@property (strong, nonatomic) UIWindow *window;`